guilhermegomesneto/game_company_website/README.md

 Hey there!

-The 1st version of this project was the first website I've made while I was still learning the basics of HTML and CSS.
+This project is the first website I've made while I was still learning the basics of HTML and CSS.

 When first learning how to code, I made lots of simple games (like Freeway, Pong etc).
 So when I started learning HTML and CSS, I had the idea of making a website for a fake game company inspired by my dog to practice what I was learning so the site is very simple.

-I've worked a bit on the project recently but haven't made any big changes yet, just made the design a little more responsive, changed the colors and started positioning everything with flexbox.
+I've worked a bit on the project recently but haven't made any big changes yet, just made the design a little more responsive, changed some colors and started positioning everything with flexbox.

 You may acess it here: https://joca-games.vercel.app/